Charlie Wyke: Sunderland

 For circa £400,000, Wyke signed for Sunderland on 1 August 2018.
 Due to a minor injury, his first goal for the club came exactly one month later when he was brought on as a substitute during a league game against Oxford United on 1 September 2018.
 After disappointing seasons in 2018–19 and 2019–20, where he combined for only 9 goals in 51 total league appearances, he became the centerpiece of the Sunderland attack in the 2020–21 season.
 He scored his first goal of the campaign in a 2–0 win over Swindon Town on 17 October.
 He had his first multi-goal match of the season in the league on 12 December with two goals in a 4–0 win over Lincoln City.
 His form only improved as he scored 15 times in 15 league matches between 2 January and 6 March, during which he crossed the 20 goal mark in the league.
 In Sunderland's EFL Trophy run, he scored five goals in six appearances, not only putting himself in a tie as top goalscorer for the competition but also helping lead the club to the final.

 Following an impressive season, Wyke was named in the 2020–21 EFL League One Team of the Season at the league's annual awards ceremony.
 On 18 May 2021, he was named Sunderland Player of the Year.

 Wigan Athletic

 On 7 July 2021, Wigan Athletic completed the signing of Wyke on a three-year deal.
-He scored his first goals for Wigan when he scored twice in a 4-1 win at Accrington Stanley on 18 September 2021.
+He scored his first goals for Wigan when he scored twice in a 4–1 win at Accrington Stanley on 18 September 2021.
 In November 2021, Wyke collapsed in training during the build-up to a League One fixture with Cambridge United.
 On 25 November, two days after the match, the club issued a statement that Wyke was in a stable condition in hospital where he would continue to be monitored.

+Following an impressive start to the 2023–24 season that saw him score five goals in as many matches, Wyke won the EFL League One Player of the Month award for August 2023.

+Rotherham United loan

+Wyke joined Rotherham United on loan until the end of the season, on transfer deadline day, 1 February 2024.

+On 10 May 2024, Wigan said he would be released in the summer when his contract expired.

+Carlisle United

+On 1 July 2024, Wyke returned to League Two club Carlisle United on a two-year deal.

+On 26 October 2024, Wyke suffered an ankle injury that would require surgery in a 1–0 defeat to Cheltenham Town, ruling him out for the remainder of the season.